readymadehost/symfony-dev-docker/README.md

 - `docker-compose exec cli bash` and make sure you are at `/var/www/project` dir
 - `composer create-project symfony/website-skeleton .`
 - or `composer create-project symfony/skeleton .`
+- or `cd ../ && symfony new project --full`
+- or `cd ../ && symfony new project`
+- or `cd ../ && symfony new project --version=lts`
+- or `cd ../ && symfony new project --demo`
+- or `cd ../ && symfony new project --version=next`
 - Run bash alis `mpp` for `/root/manage-project-permission.sh`